Skip to content

 Q: What were your favorite parts of your travels in Istanbul?

 A: All of the sights, sounds and smells of Istanbul set a foundation to make this one of my favorite places to visit.
 The Turkish people that I have met on both trips to Turkey have been wonderful.
 The guide and driver for our guided trip were so personable, that made me want to revisit the country.
-The Istanbul Untour permitted us to meet our landlord, Izel.
+The Istanbul UnTour permitted us to meet our landlord, Izel.
 He fit the UnTours philosophy of an onsite staff person extremely well.
 When we arrived he explained the basics of our apartment, gave a walking tour of our neighborhood and promised to keep us informed about the demonstrations during our stay.
 Every day Izel kept us up to date.
-Sometimes we had to adjust time or day, but an Untour gives you the flexibility to adjust your schedule.
+Sometimes we had to adjust time or day, but an UnTour gives you the flexibility to adjust your schedule.
 Izel also provided two walking tours, one on his own and one when his sister joined us.
 These tours were of parts of Istanbul that ordinarily tourists would not visit.
-We felt very special and fortunate to have these Untour-style adventures.
+We felt very special and fortunate to have these UnTour-style adventures.

 Standing on the Galata Bridge all I needed to do was look, listen and smell the wonders of Istanbul.
 Sometimes I forget how great it is to smell the foods on trips.
 In Istanbul the spices added to prepare foods for grilling enhance the wonderful aromas.
 Also, along the water there are many small fish restaurants grilling really fresh fish.
 Do not be afraid to inhale.